MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/migrate.md

 ![Diagram of Cloud Adoption Framework migration model.](../../_images/migrate/methodology.png) *Figure 1*

 Planning and preparing your environment for Azure VMware Solution deployment is critical for a successful migration.
-Use your documented plan as a reference during deployment and migration, and make sure you've created a landing zone to host the workloads you plan to build in or migrate to the cloud.
+Use your documented plan as a reference during deployment and migration, and make sure you've created a landing zone to host the workloads you plan to build in, or migrate to the cloud.
 A successful deployment results in a production-ready environment for creating or migrating Azure VMware Solution.

 ## Azure VMware Solution process details

-Are there data points outside of a standard Azure Migrate assessment that you need to prepare for buildout and migration.
+There are data points outside of a standard Azure Migrate assessment that you need to prepare for build out and migration.

 - Identify the Azure subscription, resource group, region, and resource name
 - Identify the number hosts required for deployment
 - Request a host quota for a subscription with an eligible Azure plan
 - Identify a minimum of a non-overlapping /22 CIDR IP segment for private cloud management
 - Identify or deploy a single Azure virtual network
 - Deploy the virtual network gateway in the virtual network to peer with the Azure VMware Solution ExpressRoute
 - Define VMware NSX network segments for various administrative tasks like vMotioning servers from on-premises into Azure VMware Solution

 From a technical point of view, it's important to get the core foundations right around networking and migration methodology.

 - Using the right IP address space for networking will ensure that you can move workloads seamlessly between on-premises and Azure VMware Solution.
 - Upfront planning on migration methodology: live, cold, and bulk.